rdegraafwhizzkit/nifi-hadoop-libraries-bundle/nifi-mapr-build.md

 ```
 cd nifi
-# assuming you are running 5.1 - otherwise check the docs for the appropriate version
+# assuming you are running MapR 5.1 - otherwise check the docs for the appropriate version
 # for  mapr 4.0.2 use version : 2.5.1-mapr-1503
 mvn -T 2.0C clean install -DskipTests -Pmapr -Dhadoop.version=2.7.0-mapr-1602
 ```

 ### Deploy
-final build will be created at `nifi-assembly/target/nifi-0.x.0-SNAPSHOT-bin.zip`
+final build will be created at `nifi-assembly/target/nifi-1.x.0-SNAPSHOT-bin.zip`